imperial-qore/TranAD/README.md

 ```bash
 python3 main.py --model <model> --dataset <dataset> --retrain
 ```
-where `<model>` can be either of 'TranAD', 'GDN', 'MAD_GAN', 'MTAD_GAT', 'MSCRED', 'USAD', 'OmniAnomaly', 'LSTM_AD', and dataset can be one of 'SMAP', 'MSL', 'SWaT', 'WADI', 'SMD', 'MSDS'.
+where `<model>` can be either of 'TranAD', 'GDN', 'MAD_GAN', 'MTAD_GAT', 'MSCRED', 'USAD', 'OmniAnomaly', 'LSTM_AD', and dataset can be one of 'SMAP', 'MSL', 'SWaT', 'WADI', 'SMD', 'MSDS' and 'UCR'.
 To train with 20% data, use the following command
 ```bash
 python3 main.py --model <model> --dataset <dataset> --retrain --less
 ```